Port Townsend: The American dream’s new — and old — end of the road

 Port Townsend mansion

 That holds true for its automobiles as well.
-Fancy new cars mingle with old ones such as the mid-60s Volkswagen Beetle shown below.
+Fancy new cars mingle with old ones such as a Dodge Power Wagon, Morris Minor, Volkswagen Beetle and 1955 Ford.
 This can make Port Townsend seem like the community that time forgot.

 1963ish Volkswagen Beetle